10XMairing/VisitorManagerApp/README.md

 4. Select and Archive entries (click delete or archive icon at top)
 5. Select and Delete entries (click delete or archive icon at top)

+- sms feature has been disabled due to low credits

 To run the application

 The main app is at `/registry`.